carlosfrias/apigee-edge-opdk/README.md

  * Roles adjust to account for either CentOS 6 or greater; Oracle Linux 6 or greater and RHEL 6 or greater.
  * Roles adjust to also account for whether they are executed in within the virtualized environments provisioned by AWS and Vagrant or a non-virtualized server.
+ * Check that port are accessible and available prior to installing any component.

 # Usage Samples
 The sample-playbooks folder contains usage samples that will guide you.
 The smaple-playbooks folders contains fully